 Catatumbo Lightning restarted in April 2010, after more than 2 months long disruption.

 Maracaibo Lightning is observed in the area between 8°30′ and 9°45 north latitude and 71° and 73° west longitude, in Zulia state, Venezuela.

-Here, south-west from Lake Maracaibo are located wast, swampy, nearly impassable plains.
-The 500 km long Catatumbo River flows through these plains – it is full with water and navigable along most of its length.
+Here, south-west from Lake Maracaibo have located wast, swampy, nearly impassable plains.
+The 500 km long Catatumbo River flows through these plains – it is full of water and navigable along most of its length.
 This river brings lots of sediments and has developed large delta in Lake Maracaibo.
 In fact, if the lake would not be subsiding, this river alone would fill the whole lake.

 Further away from the lake start mountains.
 Two high mountain ridges surround Lake Maracaibo plains from three sides – to the west is located up to 3,630 m high Serranía del Perijá.
 To the south and east are even higher mountains – up to 4,981 m high Cordillera de Mérida.

-Although northern part of Lake Maracaibo is densely populated and industrialized, remote parts of Catatumbo basin still are inhabited almosty exclusively by indigenous people.
-Only in the second half of the 20th century they were "pacified" by Capuchin missionaries.
+Although the northern part of Lake Maracaibo is densely populated and industrialized, remote parts of Catatumbo basin still are inhabited almost exclusively by indigenous people.
+Only in the second half of the 20th century, they were "pacified" by Capuchin missionaries.

 Catatumbo Lightning is like a common thunderstorm.

 Yes… almost common.
 Contrary to usual thunderstorms it always takes place in the same place and can be observed 140 – 160 nights per year, 10 hours long.

 Thunder starts approximately one hour after the dawn.
 It is very intense: there can be observed 20,000 flashes in one night.
 This resembles a giant strobe light.
 Single lightnings are 100,000 – 400,000 amperes strong – like common average positive lightning.